van-sprundel/personal-blog/content/_index.md

 This usually involves over-communicating, something which I'm fine with.

+## Autonomy (in exchange for control)

+This kind of goes hand-in-hand with the previous point.
+I like working autonomously because I typically know what needs priority, given all the input from customers, colleagues, etc.

+If a PM doesn't tell me anything (aka, is not transparent), and decides for me what to work on, then I have no perception of what I'm working on.
+This is a big red flag for me in a company; being treated like a stupid monkey that types characters.

 ##  A work/life balance

 I've had sleepless night from personal projects because I *wanted* to make good progress.
-Whether that's healthy is debatable.
+Whether that's healthy is debatable, but I'm totally up for the heat!

 That said, I also respect my personal time.
 I expect others to do so as well :P